Professional Translators in Dubai: Better Than Translation Technology

-Technology is developed to make our lives easier.
+Technology makes our lives easier.
 However, there are a number of different processes that technology has yet to master – for example, translation and languages.
-The complexity of language translation has made it impossible to create a piece of technology capable of providing a translation service superior to that of a human translator.
-There are a number of reasons why current translation technology isn’t up to scratch, as identified by Nataly Kelly, VP at Smartling, for the Huffington Post:
+The complexity of language translation has made it impossible to create a piece of technology capable of providing a translation service superior to that of human translators.
+There are a number of reasons why the current translation technology isn’t up to scratch, as identified by Nataly Kelly, VP at Smartling, for the Huffington Post:

 Technology provides a quick fix without the quality